 Abilene, a town in Kansas, has its fair share of history.
-According to some people the old west still lives there, including the spirits of people who have not found rest until now.
-If you are someone who wishes to learn about history and about its ghosts, Old Abilene is waiting.
+According to some people, the old west still lives there, including the spirits of people who have not found rest until now.
+If you are someone who wishes to learn about the history and about its ghosts, Old Abilene is waiting.

 For years Abilene has been believed to be the most haunted town in Kansas.
 A lot of evidence has been uncovered pointing to paranormal activities.
 There are quite a few ghost tours conducted for enthusiasts and people who have joined these tours have captured photos at several locations.
 This is the reason why it is suggested by tours for participants to always bring a camera or camcorder with them.